RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #390, #391

+I got the `kd build` command working it looks like, so so far so good.
+I still need to address `kd ver` and `kd pub` and hope that things go well.
+Once those have worked then the giant refactor is done and I can move forward and start solidifying the plugin system a bit more by introducing a types part of the snowball and then use that to determine what needs to run for what.
+Should be interesting... lol.
+For now back to paid work.

 ## #386, #387, #388, #389

 Lots of cleaning up of the deps command and making things work.
 Had to update